 In Linux, the swap space is used as a place for the operating system to store data that it can no longer fit into the main memory.
-If your computer starts to run low on memory, the operating system will use the swap space to store data temporarily.
+If your server starts to run low on memory, the operating system will use the swap space to store data temporarily.

 This can cause your computer to run slower, so it’s important to make sure that you have enough swap space available.
 In this blog post, we will discuss 4 ways that you can check the size of your swap space in Linux.